..

 ALEXANDER 2,HARRIS GS, DAY 2

-After the controversy resulting in the formation of the Amateur Football Alliance, a large number of foreign tours took place between 1907 and the war, the first was to South Africa.
+After the controversial split with the FA over the spread of professionalism which resulted in the formation of the Amateur Football Alliance, a large number of foreign tours took place between 1907 and the war, the first of which was to South Africa.
 The tour itself was almost identical to the two previous tours to that country.
 The country had made great strides in the intervening years and it was by far the toughest foreign tour the club has ever encountered.
 After being unbeaten in 1897 and only suffering one defeat in 1903, five defeats were endured and seven draws.
-It is significant however that all five defeats took place at the start of the tour while the tourists were still acclimatizing.
-The highlights of the tour were the test series.
+It is significant however that all five defeats took place at the start of the tour while the tourists were still acclimatising.
+The highlights of the tour were the three test matches.
 The first was won 2-1 with goals by Cornelius and Brisley.
-A brace by Cornelius saw a 2-0 win in the second game before in the final game ended 1-1 with Brisley scoring..
+A brace by Cornelius saw a 2-0 win in the second game before in the final game ended 1-1 with Brisley scoring.

 11-Jul